 I think it's time well-spent if it's a great podcast, but I think it's even better spent if you're not listening to anything.
 That you're kind of listening to yourself, because that's what we do too seldom today.

 In general, I would say they are wrong.
-But of course, it's you know, it's exceptions like say sometimes, of course, if you have three kids going to three different directions, et cetera.
+But of course [there are] exceptions ... of course, if you have three kids going to three different directions, et cetera.

 So maybe for some periods of your life you're simply too busy for walking too much.
 But of course, you can still walk the stairs.
 You can still walk a little bit between meetings.

 But then on other times of your life, you'll have more time to spend.

 You write in the book about this idea that walking creates time.
 What do you mean by that?